-A couple weeks ago I was helping a friend empty out his storage unit that he had rented to store his office fixtures and furniture after closing down his office space.
-His unit was among hundreds of other similar units in a five story climate controlled building with security cameras, personal key codes for off-hour access, and extra large elevators for customers to move in their things.
+A couple weeks ago I was helping a friend empty out the storage unit that he had rented to store his office fixtures and furniture after closing down his office space.
+His unit was among hundreds of other similar units in a five story climate controlled building with security cameras, personal key codes for off-hour access, and extra-large elevators for customers to move in their things.

-- Approximiately 9.5% of all American households currently rent a self storage unit.
+- Approximately 9.5% of all American households currently rent a self-storage unit.

 The above statistics show that we as a society own too much stuff.
 Drive down the street of any neighborhood and see how many houses you can count with vehicles parked in their driveway.
 For many of these houses, their cars are outside because their garages, attics, and basements are overflowing with stuff.

 Over half of the people who rent storage units live in the suburbs.
 In 1973 the average house was 1525 sq. feet.
 The Census Bureau report on “Characteristics of New Housing,” shows that for 2015, the average size of new houses built has increased to an all-time high of 2,687 square feet.

 While houses have gotten bigger, household sizes have been decreasing, from 3.01 persons per household on average in 1973 to 2.54 persons per household by 2015.
 All that extra space in a modern home is now being used to hold things; many times things that were used in the past but are not being used currently.

 It is not uncommon for people to upgrade to a larger home when their current house starts getting cramped from all the things they’ve accumulated over the years.

 Why do we keep all this stuff instead of donating, discarding, recycling, or selling it?
 For many, it may be for sentimental reasons.
 For others, it is because they are convinced that it is better to keep something around just in case they might need it again one day in the future.